rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 For detailed information on the values supported by the chart and their usage, refer to [Helm chart options](https://turtles.docs.rancher.com/docs/reference-guides/rancher-turtles-chart/values)
 :::

-#### Install Rancher Turtles without `Cluster API Operator` as a Helm dependency
+#### Install Rancher Turtles without `Cluster API Operator (CAPI)` as a Helm dependency

 :::note
-Remember that if you opt for this installation option, you must manage the Cluster API Operator installation yourself.
+Remember that if you opt for this installation option, you must manage the CAPI Operator installation yourself.
 You can follow the [CAPI Operator guide](https://turtles.docs.rancher.com/docs/tasks/capi-operator/intro) in the Rancher Turtles documentation for assistance.
 :::

-Add the `rancher-turtles` chart from the in https://rancher.github.io/turtles Helm repository before installation:
+1. Add the `rancher-turtles` chart from the in https://rancher.github.io/turtles Helm repository before installation:

 ```bash
 helm repo add turtles https://rancher.github.io/turtles
 helm repo update
 ```

-Install the chart into the `rancher-turtles-system` namespace:
+2. Install the chart into the `rancher-turtles-system` namespace:

 ```bash
 helm install rancher-turtles turtles/rancher-turtles --version v0.5.0